common-workflow-language/user_guide/_episodes/14-runtime.md

 Sometimes you need to create a file on the fly from input parameters, such as tools which expect to read their input configuration from a file rather than the command line parameters, or need a small wrapper shell script.

-To do this, use `InitialWorkDirRequirement`.
+To generate such files we can use the `InitialWorkDirRequirement`.

 *createfile.cwl*